dimitri6degres/pixel-font/README.md

 ## File Format

-Documents are serialized as JSON using `ReferenceFileDocument` with UTI `gi.dimitrifontaine.pixelfont.pixf`.
+Documents are serialized as JSON using `ReferenceFileDocument`.

 ## Export